JuergenGutsch/blog/_source/_posts/2021-06-01-aspnetcore6-09-component-generic-types.md

 ---

-This is the eighth part of the [ASP.NET Core on .NET 6 series]({% post_url aspnetcore6-01.md %}).
+This is the ninth part of the [ASP.NET Core on .NET 6 series]({% post_url aspnetcore6-01.md %}).
 In this post, I'd like to have a look into the inferring of generic types from ancestor components.

 In Blazor generic ancestor components need to have the generic type defined in the markup code, until yet.
-With the preview 2 of .NET 6 ancestor components infer the generic type from the parent component.
+With the preview 2 of .NET 6 ancestor components can infer the generic type from the parent component.

-In the announcement post Microsoft shows a quick demo with the Grid component.
+In the announcement post, Microsoft shows a quick demo with the Grid component.
 Let's have a quick look at the snippets:

 ``` html
 <Grid Items="@people">